-- 1. Obtain the appropriate forms from the Financial Aid Office. - 2.
-Submit completed forms according to the instructions to the processing center. - 3.
+- 1. Obtain the appropriate forms from the Financial Aid Office, and - 2.
+Submit completed forms according to the instructions to the processing center, or - 3.
 Submit an electronic application via the web.

-Students should apply for financial aid well in advance of the beginning of the semester since processing the application usually requires four to six weeks.
+Students should apply for financial aid well in advance of the beginning of the semester since processing the application usually requires severak weeks.
 Admissions Counselors can assist in electronically filing the Free Application for Federal Student Aid (FAFSA) and reduce the usual processing time in half.
-Applications received after April 15 will be considered only if campus based funds are still available.
+Students completing and submitting the FAFSA by the April 15th priority deadline are offered a financial aid package which may include one or more types of aid to meet demonstrated financial need.
+Applications received after April 15 will be 'considered for campus based money if funds are still available.